Estimated Reading Time: 13 Minutes

 Laura Strommen – Web Content Specialist, SoundPro

-Laura has been part of the SoundPro team since 2021.
-With a BA in English from the University of Wisconsin – Whitewater and experience as a content writer and copy editor, her passion for the written word extends to reading, writing, and reading about writing.
+With a BA in English from the University of Wisconsin – Whitewater and experience as a content writer and copy editor, Laura's passion for the written word includes reading, writing, and reading about writing.